-In other words, be SMART about your financial goals—make sure they are specific, measurable, attainable, relevant, and time-based.
-(SMART is an acronym usually used by Investools® to describe key criteria for the aforementioned actionable goals.)
+In other words, be SMART about your financial goals—make sure they are specific, measurable, attainable, relevant, and timely.

-Things to know when you set your financial goals include: (1) time horizon—meaning how much time you want to take to achieve your goal; (2) the amount of money you plan to start with; (3) the amount of money you’ll need to contribute each month; and (4) how these goals may fit in with the investors risk tolerance.
+Things to keep in mind while setting financial goals include: (1) the time horizon—meaning how much time you want to take to achieve your goal; (2) the amount of money you plan to start with; (3) the amount of money you’ll need to contribute each month; and (4) how these goals may fit in with your risk tolerance as an investor.

-Working with a professional advisor who provides access to solutions such as products, tools, research, and guidance may help increase your confidence in meeting goals.
-An advisor can help you develop a plan that defines a strategy, timeline, and the solutions most likely to lead to reaching these objectives.
+Working with a financial consultant who provides access to solutions such as products, tools, research, and guidance may help increase your confidence in meeting goals.
+A financial consultant can help you develop a plan that defines a strategy, timeline, and potential solutions that can help you pursue these objectives.
 But some investors prefer to plan these things themselves.

 Having both a personal and financial goal can help you plot a path to the future, and can give you the motivation you need to sacrifice now to help make your ultimate dreams a bit more achievable.